junaidzm13/mini-interpreter-challenge/README.md

 #### Lower case

-`lowercase` function returns a copy of an input string converted to lower case.
+`lowercase` function returns a copy of an input String converted to lower case.
 Providing an argument of any type other than String will result in an error.

 Example:
 ```